AbdullahiHD/Malaysia-Unemployment-Forecasting/README.md

 - Tay, V. (2024).
 Comparing forecasting accuracy of time series models on Malaysian unemployment data.

-**Note**: This project is developed as part of our final year academic requirements and aims to provide practical insights into Malaysia's labor market dynamics.
+**Note**: This project is developed as part of our design projecy requirements and aims to provide practical insights into Malaysia's labor market dynamics.